Dan Sheehan (rugby union): Early life

+Club career

 Sheehan signed his first professional contract for Leinster in June 2020.
 He made his Leinster debut in October 2020 in Round 3 of the 2020–21 Pro14 against Zebre, scoring two tries.
-In June 2022 he was named Leinster's 2021–22 Men's Young Player of the Year.
+In June 2022, he was named Leinster's 2021–22 Men's Young Player of the Year.
+Sheehan was named to the 2022–23 URC Elite XV of the year.

+In January 2025, he returned from a six month injury to score two tries on first appearance back for Leinster in a 36–12 win over the Stormers in the URC.
+In April 2025, he scored a hat-trick of tries during a 41–17 victory over Ulster.
+In June 2025, he scored two tries in the URC semi finals during a 37–19 victory over Glasgow Warriors.
+The following week he started the final as Leinster beat the Bulls 32–7 to win the 2024–25 United Rugby Championship.

+International career

 Ireland

 Sheehan made his senior international test debut on 6 November 2021 against Japan at the Aviva Stadium.

-In the 2022 Six Nations, Sheehan came off the bench in Ireland's win vs Wales and played the majority of the defeat to France after Rónan Kelleher came off Injured in the 26th minute.
+In the 2022 Six Nations, Sheehan came off the bench in a win against Wales and played the majority of the defeat to France after Rónan Kelleher came off injured in the 26th minute.

 Sheehan earned his first start for Ireland in the February 2022 Six Nations match against Italy.
-In the final match of the 2022 Six Nations, he scored a try and won the player-of-the-match award in Ireland's 26–5 victory over Scotland, clinching their 12th triple crown.
+In the final match of the 2022 Six Nations, he scored a try and won the player-of-the-match award in a 26–5 victory over Scotland.
 Sheehan was nominated for the 2022 World Rugby Breakthrough Player of the Year.

-On 18 March 2023, Sheehan scored two tries in a player-of-the-match performance against England which clinched the 2023 Six Nations and Ireland's fourth ever Grand slam.
+On 18 March 2023, Sheehan scored two tries in a player-of-the-match performance against England which clinched the 2023 Six Nations and the Grand Slam.